monruchy/monruchy/README.md

 ## **💻 Experience**
 <a href="https://github.com/Unknown-user-dev"><img align="right" width="100" src="https://cdn.discordapp.com/attachments/1077108830862839848/1107004173414830210/105017051_p9.png"></a>
-I'm currently studying Networking at Robespierre. , and I am still learning.
+I'm currently studying Networking at Robespierre and I am still learning.
 I don't have anything special, but I hope to be able to change that in the future.

 ## **♡ - S p o t i f y！「 歌曲 」**